Olshansk/interview/README.md

 The uber-short version (if you somehow ended up here the day before your interview): read [this](https://sites.google.com/site/steveyegge2/five-essential-phone-screen-questions) and [these](https://courses.csail.mit.edu/iap/interview/materials.php).
 Go through all the problems, preferably with pen and paper.
 If you've got some time left, read [these tips](https://www.interviewcake.com/tips-and-tricks).
 Sleep well the night before the interview, drink some coffee in the morning, go in humble and try to have fun.

-**Important Update** (26 March 2014): In CodeRust the 2nd solution to "Queue using Stacks" is [wrong](http://ideone.com/dINS88).
+**Update** (26 March 2014): In CodeRust the 2nd solution to "Queue using Stacks" is [wrong](http://ideone.com/dINS88).
 CodeRust still has a great selection of problems, just be careful.

 Also, after I'm done with my interview[s] I'll restructure the format of this list of resources and select the ones I found most effective.